How fair are we? From conceptualization to automated assessment of fairness definitions: Existing Approaches for Fairness Assessment

 \subsection{Methodology}

-In this section, we provide an overview of prominent approaches within the domain of bias and fairness assessment in machine learning-based systems.
+In this section, we provide an overview of prominent approaches within the domain of bias and fairness assessment in ML-based systems focusing on the SE community.
 Please note that our aim is not to present a comprehensive survey of the entire field, as it goes beyond the scope of this paper.
-Instead, we have adopted a semi-automated approach inspired by the well-established "four W-question strategy" \cite{10.1016/j.infsof.2010.12.010} to select existing approaches that perform bias detection and mitigation using automated or semi-automated methods.
-The four W-questions guiding our approach are as follows:
+Instead, we have adopted a tool-supported procedure inspired by the well-established "four W-question strategy" \cite{10.1016/j.infsof.2010.12.010} to select existing approaches that perform bias detection using automated or tool-supported methods.
+In particular, our analysis is confined to peer-reviewed scientific works that make significant contributions in two key areas: \textit{i)} defining or addressing fairness concerns within software systems, and \textit{ii)} employing automated methods to mitigate identified biases while considering notable datasets.